A CEO Perspective: Using AI to Influence Price Perception

 Today’s shopper fully expects that retailers have enough data on them to know their preferences and patterns.
 Using AI-based pricing optimization enables retailers to understand which items their shoppers care most about and how a retailer is perceived by consumers.
 Leveraging sophisticated algorithms to simultaneously factor in competitive elasticity and price sensitivity, retailers can present shoppers with the prices they want and expect to see.

-As retailers drown in massive seas of data, fierce competition, and shoppers whose behavior changes like the direction of the wind, they are losing touch with the psychological effect price has on shoppers daily.
-Shoppers’ behavior has become harder than ever to predict and can depend upon many factors.
-They have unlimited choices across a pervasive number of channels.
-Study after study has confirmed that price, followed by perceived value, continues to be the primary driver on where shoppers choose to shop and what they buy when they arrive.
+As retailers drown in massive seas of data, fierce competition, and shopper behavior changing like the wind, they are losing touch with the psychological effect price has on consumers daily.
+Shopper behavior has become harder than ever to predict without robust analytics.
+It depends upon many factors, and shoppers have unlimited choices across a pervasive number of channels.
+Study after study has confirmed that price, followed by perceived value, continues to be the primary driver on where consumers choose to shop and what they buy when they arrive.

-One of the most strategic areas of focus for retail executives in today’s volatile industry landscape is price image.
-Price image places a retailer’s overall pricing position in the mind of shoppers relative to competitive prices.
-To ensure you are portraying the most optimal price image, you must first understand shopper’s price sensitivities across your assortment.
+Thus, one of the most strategic areas of focus for retail executives in today’s volatile industry landscape is price image.
+Price image places a retailer’s overall pricing position in the mind of shoppers relative to competitor prices.
+Understanding your price image takes in-depth analysis across your assortment and customer base.
+One thing you must first understand to ensure you are portraying the most optimal price image is consumer price sensitivities.